malb/batzenca/readme.rst

   <https://bitbucket.org/malb/batzenca/branch/pygpgme>`_.
 It was abandoned because PyGPGME does not
   provide an interface to all GPGME functions needed by batzenca.

-* Batzenca uses `SQLAlchemy <http://www.sqlalchemy.org/>`_ to talk to a SQLite database which stores all metadata about keys such as users, releases, mailing lists, policies etc.
+* BatzenCA uses `SQLAlchemy <http://www.sqlalchemy.org/>`_ to talk to a SQLite database which stores all metadata about keys such as users, releases, mailing lists, policies etc.

 Alternatives